icopy-site/awesome/docs/awesome/awesome-translations.md

 - [Statistical Machine Translation](https://www.cambridge.org/core/books/statistical-machine-translation/94EADF9F680558E13BE759997553CDE5#fndtn-information) - Establishes background in NLP and statistics, then develops the basics through to current research.
 By the end readers can build their own translation systems.
 The author is [Philipp Koehn](https://en.wikipedia.org/wiki/Philipp_Koehn).
 - [Neural Machine Translation](https://www.cambridge.org/core/books/neural-machine-translation/7AAA628F88ADD64124EA008C425C0197#fndtn-information) - This introduction to machine translation starts from the basics of neural network methods and reaches the state of the art, while giving historical, linguistic, and applied context.
 Code examples in Python give a hands-on blueprint for implementation.
 The author is still Philipp Koehn.
 - [Translation: An advanced resource book for students](https://www.amazon.com/Translation-advanced-resource-Routledge-Linguistics-ebook/dp/B07NPV8DSC/ref=cm_cr_arp_d_product_top?ie=UTF8) - Introduces the theory and practice of translation from a variety of linguistic and cultural angles.
 The authors are [Basil Hatim](https://scholar.google.com/citations?user=IVydQ-4AAAAJ&hl=en) and [Jeremy Munday](https://ahc.leeds.ac.uk/languages/staff/1006/professor-jeremy-munday).
+- [Glocalization Strategy Playbook](https://github.com/GILT-Forum/Globalization-Strategy-Playbook) - A Guide for Localization and Globalization Professionals by the GILT forum.

 ## Other

 - [Google Crowdsource](https://crowdsource.google.com/) - Crowdsourcing platform developed by Google intended to improve a host of Google services through the user-facing training of different algorithms (with translation and translation validation section).
-- [Localizejs](https://localizejs.com/) - Translations for websites and applications to new languages and streamline translation workflow.
 - [LocalizationLab](https://www.localizationlab.org/) - Global community of 7000+ contributors who support the translation and localization of Internet freedom tools.
 - [Pontoon](https://pontoon.mozilla.org/) - Various Mozilla localization projects.
-- [Watson Language Translator](https://www.ibm.com/cloud/watson-language-translator) - A service on the IBM Cloud that enables dynamically translation news, patents, or conversational documents.
-- [Project Fluent](https://projectfluent.org) - A localization paradigm designed to unleash the entire expressive power of natural language translations.
-- [ICU - International Components for Unicode](https://icu.unicode.org/) - A mature, widely used set of C/C++ and Java libraries providing Unicode and Globalization support for software applications.
-- [Django docs - i18n](https://docs.djangoproject.com/en/4.1/topics/i18n/) - Part of the Django docs, focused on internationalization and localization.
-- [Glocalization Strategy Playbook](https://github.com/GILT-Forum/Globalization-Strategy-Playbook) - A Guide for Localization and Globalization Professionals by the GILT forum.
-- [DeepL Translator](https://www.deepl.com/) - A neural machine translation service launched in August 2017 and owned by Cologne based DeepL SE.
-- [Amazon Translate](https://aws.amazon.com/translate/) - A neural machine translation service that delivers fast, high-quality, affordable, and customizable language translation.
-- [ModernMT](https://www.modernmt.com/) - A self-learning machine translation service that improves from user corrections as user keep using it.
-- [AutoML Translation Documentation](https://cloud.google.com/translate/automl/docs) - A documentation of AutoML Translation from Google.
-- [Microsoft Translator](https://translator.microsoft.com/) - A multilingual machine translation cloud service provided by Microsoft.

 ## Contributing